-On September 13, White Wizard Games released the 7th expansion to the digital version of their award-winning deckbuilding game Star Realms.
+On September 13, Wise Wizard Games released the 7th expansion to the digital version of their award-winning deckbuilding game Star Realms.
 This expansion, which contains Cosmic Gambits and Year Two Promos, gives players nine new Gambit cards, 10 new ships—each faction gaining a ship costing two-trade and one costing five-trade—and one new base.
 Some of the highlights include the Blob War Kite, the Star Empire Knightstar, the Trade Federation Bounty Hunter and the Machine Cult Cargo Mech, along with the highly sought after Merc Battlecruiser and Mercenary Garrison that were previous only available in physical form with the purchase of a Legion Supplies storage box.

 While many of the previous Gambit cards had a persistent effect, only one of the new Cosmic Gambits cards (Veteran Pilots) does.
 The rest must be revealed or scrapped for a one-shot effect.
 Three (Asteroid Mining, Hidden Base and Two-Pronged Attack) introduce a new dual scrapping mechanic, which have an effect when revealed, and another when scrapped (which can both be done on the same turn)..

 The Veteran Pilots gambit is simple; Vipers, the ubiquitous starting cards that deal one combat, now produce a punishing three combat each.
 Suddenly two Vipers in hand isn’t so bad!

 This should resolve the debate about whether to scrap Scouts or Vipers.